 Salt Cay Salt Works has taken advantage of the local resource, utilizing the local salt to create bath salts, as well as culinary salts.
 The local Salt Cay-based company also makes soaps using natural ingredients and the essential oils of frangipani, coconut, mango, and ginger.

 Meanwhile, on Providenciales, new skincare company Wildflower Skincare Lab launched in 2021.
-Based in Caicos Cafe Plaza in Grace Bay, the small company creates all-natural skincare products using locally grown flowers, such as frangipani and bougainvillea, as well as local salt for scrubs.
+Based in Caicos Café Plaza in Grace Bay, the small company creates all-natural skincare products using locally grown flowers, such as frangipani and bougainvillea with a range that includes anti-aging, spa, cleansers, sunscreen and baby products.

 For those who call the Turks and Caicos home, shopping from local skincare companies not only offers the opportunity to support local businesses, but it also provides a sustainable way to shop for skincare products rather than relying on products that are imported from afar.